Saturday, December 29, 2012

 beach fly

-A Les Johnson fly used both in saltwater inshore as well as for Pacific salmon.
-I have plans for throwing this fly at some of the Great Lakes king salmon.
+Thread- hot orange Tail- orange hackle fibers Body- orange floss Hackle- brown or natural red Wing- white bucktail A Les Johnson fly used both in saltwater inshore as well as for Pacific salmon.
+I have plans for throwing this fly at some of the Great Lakes king salm...

 Read More »